m-rlt-n/flipping_the_script/README.md

 - ### Remote Data Sources
     (Batch Layer) Data from the Cook County State's Attorney Office is pulled via API call from Cook County Government Open Data.
-    (Speed Layer) Data from later that 01/01/2023 is queried in real time through the API and used to simulate streaming.
+    (Speed Layer) Data from later than 01/01/2023 is queried in real time through the API and used to simulate streaming.
 - ### Data Lake (HDFS)
+    Following the sushi principle, these are .json files saved to HDFS, and read into Spark scripts and loaded to Hive.
     The code for pulling remote data into the data lake is checked into the `ingest` sub-directory.
 This is everything that needs to happen to get the data into the batch layer.
 Basically all shell scripts.
 - ### Batch Layer (Hive)
     The Batch layer is a set of Hive batch views that are used for ML and feeding the serving layer.

     The code is checked into the `batch_layer` sub-directory.
 It contains, scripts for data processing to output (a) data for SparkML, (b) the batch view that will be read into the serving layer.
 The scripts join Dispositions and Sentencing data, save it in Hive and run simple ML models using Spark Jobs
 - ### Serving Layer (HBase)
     The serving layer is a single HBase table that is read directly into the application.
 This layer is very performant because all of the calculations happen on the back end.